Brighton Grammar School: Curriculum

 Brighton Grammar offers its senior students the Victorian Certificate of Education (VCE).

+In 2024, for the first time in the school's history, two students achieved a perfect ATAR in the VCE.

 Extracurricular activities

 Sport

 Brighton Grammar is a member of the Associated Public Schools of Victoria (APS), and partakes in various sporting competitions against its other members.
-Students from year 7-12 participate in sports on Saturday with training during the week.
+Students from year 7–12 participate in sports on Saturday with training during the week.
 These sports include rowing, sailing, basketball, AFL, rugby, touch rugby, diving, cricket, soccer, hockey and swimming.

 APS Premierships

 Brighton Grammar has won the following APS premierships: